 Tools for collection automation

 When it comes to automating invoicing and collections, Clio Manage is a versatile, easy-to-use platform.
 This legal billing software works both ways in making it a smoother experience for both law firms and clients.
 You’re able to create and approve bills on the go, automatically apply interest charges to overdue payments, and send bills electronically.

-You’re also able to offer flexible payment options to clients with Clio Payments.
-Powered by LawPay, Clio Payments syncs transactions to Clio and third-party accounting systems.
+You’re also able to offer flexible payment options to clients with the Payments feature in Clio Manage.
+Clio Payments syncs transactions to Clio and third-party accounting systems.
 Collection automation software also allows clients to pay the balance for all their legal bills in one transaction via credit card online versus one by one.
 Clients can also pay via payment plan or can continue to top up an evergreen retainer.

 There are many other more law firm collection automation tools that integrate with Clio Manage and allow automated follow-ups to streamline collections.
 Some examples include InvoiceSherpa, InvoiceTracker, and Faster Invoicing.